varalys/lore/README.md

 lore status --format json
 ```

-## Storage
+## Data Location

-All data is stored locally:

 ```
 ~/.lore/
-├── lore.db       # SQLite database with sessions, messages, and links ├── config.yaml   # Configuration
+├── lore.db       # SQLite database
+├── config.yaml   # Configuration
 └── logs/         # Daemon logs
 ```

+All data stays on your machine.
+There is no cloud sync or external service.

 ## License